LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Analysis

-\textbf{Selected News Topics from RCV1-V2} In RCV1-V2 we select 9 topics randomly: government, (financial) performance, commodity market, consumer prices, domestic markets, acquisitions, funding and domestic politics.
-Due to the limited space, we only show Pearson correlations and cosine similarities between each pair of our HGCN model with the best performance in Figure \ref{fig:rcv1_ana}.
-For the Pearson correlation, we could notice that the model captures strong positive relationships between the following pairs: commodity market and market, government and domestic politics, (financial) performance and domestic markets.
-These relationships are consistent with our real life, i.e., government news and domestic politics news are semantically very similar.
+\textbf{Selected News Topics from RCV1} In RCV1 we select 9 topics to plot heatmaps randomly: \textit{government, financial performance, commodity market, consumer prices, domestic markets, acquisitions, funding} and \textit{domestic politics}.
+Due to the limited space, we only show Pearson correlations and cosine similarities between each pair of our LiGCN model with the best performance in Figure \ref{fig:rcv1_ana}.
+For the Pearson correlation, we could notice that the model captures strong positive relationships between the following pairs: \textit{commodity market} and \textit{market}, \textit{government} and \textit{domestic politics}, \textit{consumer prices} and \textit{domestic markets}.
+These relationships are consistent with our real life, i.e., government news and domestic political news are very similar.
 We see a similar trend in the heatmap of cosine similarity for the mentioned label pairs.
-And in this way, more positive relations are found than negative ones, for example, domestic markets and funding, market and consumer prices.
+And in this way, more positive relations are found than negative ones, for example, negative correlation between \textit{acquisitions} and \textit{consumer prices}.